scarv/lwise/doc/gift/design.md

 are swapped with
 some bits in `x`
 with the bits in question controlled by `n` and `m`.
-However, GIFT-COFB involves a special-purpose version of SWAPMOVE where `x` and `y` are the same, i.e., the movement of bits is intra-word vs.
-inter-word: this yields the alternative definition as above.

 <!--- -------------------------------------------------------------------- --->